 The Modeling and Simulation in Mechanical Engineering master’s program is an accelerated program with a stated objective of endowing students with computational engineering literacy and a strong modeling and simulation skillset.
 This is a one-year, coursework focused program that is intended to be completed in 12 months starting only in the Fall semester.
 Students in this program will NOT be eligible for TA, RA, and PA positions or to graduate with a research-based thesis.
 This is a coursework ONLY degree.

-The Department of Mechanical Engineering offers Master of Science degrees in Mechanical Engineering with a thesis option or a course option, accelerated named options in Automotive Engineering and Modeling and Simulation in Mechanical Engineering, and an online named option in Controls.
-An online Master of Engineering named option in Polymer Science is also offered.
+The Department of Mechanical Engineering offers Master of Science degrees in Mechanical Engineering with a thesis option or a course option, and accelerated named options in Automotive Engineering and Modeling and Simulation in Mechanical Engineering An online Master of Engineering named option in Polymer Science is also offered.
 The thesis option and course option MS degrees take approximately two years to complete.
 The thesis option has a significant research component giving students valuable hands on research experience with mentoring by faculty in the Department of Mechanical Engineering.
 The course-option MS degree has a stronger focus on coursework but also requires at least three credits of independent study mentored by faculty in the Department of Mechanical Engineering.
 The named options in Automotive Engineering and Modeling in Simulation in Mechanical Engineering are accelerated one-year programs.
 For more information on those programs click on their program links above.
-For more information on the online controls or polymer science named options visit their program websites.
+For more information on the online polymer science named option, visit the program website.

 Details on policies, procedures, and degree requirements for MS thesis and course based degrees in mechanical engineering are provided below, along with information on the application process, and information and resources for current students.